JDJGInc/SpaghettiKart/docs/custom-audio.md

 ```

 ## Future plans
-* Make name more meaningful and uniform. (example: change `seq_16`).
+* Make name more meaningful and uniform. (example: change `winning_results`).
 You can suggest name or make a PR to help rename them/organise them.
 * Support samples.
 * Create a tool to convert sequences and samples.